-Name Target as Percent of Salary Bret W. Wise, Chairman of the Board and Chief Executive Officer 110% Christopher T. Clark, President and Chief Financial Officer 80% William R. Jellison, Senior Vice President and Chief Financial Officer 60% James G. Mosch, Executive Vice President and Chief Operating Officer 70% Robert J. Size, Senior Vice President 65% Albert J. Sterkenburg, Senior Vice President 60%
+Name Target as Percent of Salary Bret W. Wise, Chairman of the Board and Chief Executive Officer 120% Christopher T. Clark, President and Chief Financial Officer 85% James G. Mosch, Executive Vice President and Chief Operating Officer 75% Robert J. Size, Senior Vice President 70% Albert J. Sterkenburg.
+Senior Vice President 65% at the maximum award level would be extremely difficult and is not expected.
+Awards, for the positions of the NEOs over the last three years have ranged from 82.6% to 143.4% of target.